 Introduction

-Several Ethnic groups has been using the Mad Honey as an ancient traditional medicine for healing and therapeutic practices from centuries.
+Several Ethnic groups has been practicing the use of the Mad Honey as an ancient traditional medicine for healing and therapeutic practices from centuries.
 There has been recorded ancient use of mad honey in regions like Turkey, Nepal, Georgia and some other regions since older times.
-Although the early recorded history dates back to Greece the usage and popularity grew after it was imported to Europe and was added to alcoholic beverages to enhance the potency.
-After understanding the medicinal and recreational use of Mad Honey the entire world is showing crazy demand for this type of honey which has limited availability.Β
+After understanding the medicinal and recreational use of Mad Honey, the people around the globe is showing crazy demand for this type of honey which has limited availability.

-The traditional medical community has utilized mad honey as a potent substance produced by the giant Himalayan bees that collect nectar from rhododendron flowers.
-Due to its recognized health benefits, several ethnic groups and locals who are nearby to the places of harvesting areas has been using it since centuries.
-They have been using it to treat several health alignments like including sore throat, arthritis, diabetes, hypertension, indigestion, abdominal pain, gastritis, peptic ulcers, and the flu.
-The medicinal purpose as well as economic activity is what led the Gurungs continue tradition ofΒ Mad Honey harvesting.
-Additionally, it is used as Aphrodisiacs which is believed to help with erectile dysfunction, increase sexual performance and sexual libido.
-While the world is using unique selling points like this, the demand and sales of mad honey is in rise.
-But they are unaware about the potential side effects of the overdose ofΒ mad honey caused by the Grayanotoxins.Β
+The traditional medical community has utilized mad honey as a potent substance produced by mad honey bees that collect nectar from rhododendron flowers.
+Due to its recognized health benefits, Gurung ethnic groups and locals who are nearby to the places of harvesting areas has been using it since centuries.
+They have been using it to treat several health alignments.
+The medicinal purpose as well as economic activity is what led the Gurungs continue tradition of Mad Honey harvesting.

-Consuming insufficiently processed mad honey containing grayanotoxins without proper dosage guidelines will create psychoactive effects and hazardous reactions.
-It is vital to understand the recommended dosage of mad honey as overdose can be hazardous to health.
-The level of individual tolerance, metabolism, health conditions, Grayanotoxin potency and several other external factors can also mitigate or alleviate the intoxication of Grayanotoxin.
-The guide presents essential data about safe usage of mad honey for children alongside adults and elderly people together with information about risks and benefits of ingestion.
+Consuming non processed mad honey containing grayanotoxins without proper dosage guidelines will create psychoactive effects and hazardous reactions.
+The level of individual tolerance, age groups, metabolism, health conditions, Grayanotoxin potency and several other external factors can also mitigate or alleviate the intoxication of Grayanotoxin. .

 Safe Mad Honey Consumption Guide for Different Age Groups